Last Updated on September 18, 2025 by Jason

 The Naiad winding crown

-Omega discontinued the Naiad winding crown in the early-to-mid 1960s, favouring screw-down crowns for their durability and suitability for professional dive watches.
+Omega discontinued the Naiad winding crown in the early to mid-1960s, favouring screw-down crowns for their durability and suitability for professional dive watches.
 The Naiad name now persists in Omega’s modern Naiad Lock system for aligning case back engravings.
 The Naiad winding crown had a small cross in the centre of the Ω symbol.

 Hippocampus logo